Updated: Apr 24

 Greater Job Opportunities and Employment

-One of the greatest benefits of sustainable and responsible tourism is that it is inclusive of local communities and reinvesting in their economies.
-Travel is a large and highly profitable industry that can drive greater income, financial security, and employment.
-It also allows for greater long term economic independence for marginalized groups, such as rural women and people with disabilities, since this industry offers various employment and business opportunities that are better solutions than simply receiving assistance in the form of financial aid.
+One of the greatest benefits of sustainable and responsible tourism is the intentional inclusion of local communities and reinvesting in their economies.
+Travel is a large and highly profitable industry that can drive financial security, upskilling, fair wages, and employment.
+It also allows for greater long term economic independence for marginalized groups, women, and people with disabilities.

 Creates More Inclusive Job Market for Marginalized Groups

-Another significant benefit of tourism is that it provides an inclusive job market, better opportunities, and support that empowers women and other disadvantaged groups.
-The tourism industry allows these groups to gain and implement important skills training and education that can help them earn jobs, become financially independent, and even build their own businesses which is important since they no longer have to be dependent upon external aid or services for the long term.
-Oftentimes, services such as traditional clothes making, cooking, pottery, and tour guiding are the kinds of work within the overlap between tourism and sectors such as hospitality and management that such groups get involved in that are in consistent demand.
-This paves the way for jobs that are both stable and allow for financial independence.
-Thus, tourism provides sustainable solutions to bridging the poverty gap as well as empowering women and disadvantaged groups to become stronger leaders and gain financial security.
+Another significant benefit of tourism is that it provides an inclusive job market, better opportunities, and empowers women and other disadvantaged groups.
+The tourism industry implements tangible skills training, and educational opportunities that can help them earn jobs, become financially independent, and even build their own businesses.
+Oftentimes, their services such as hand-making traditional clothes making, teaching cooking classes, tour guiding, or leading a pottery workshop, are the pathways of work that overlap between the arts and hospitality sectors.
+This provides economic stability and supports local community members in building financial independence.
+Thus, tourism provides sustainable solutions to bridging the poverty gap as well as empowering women and disadvantaged groups to become stronger leaders in their community, and gain financial security.

 How We’re Reinvesting in Our Travel Destinations’ Local Economies

-Seven Women in Nepal: We’ve selected working with Seven Women because of their commitment to employing local Nepali women and skills training in artisanship, cooking, and various workshops that help these marginalized women make breakthroughs in leadership and financially support themselves and their families.
+Seven Women in Nepal: We’ve selected working with Seven Women because of their commitment to employing local Nepali women and provide skills-training in artisanship, cooking, and tour-guiding workshops that help marginalized women (oftentimes with disabilities or divorced) make breakthroughs in their career, leadership, and financially support themselves and their families.

-Solar Sister in Tanzania: We support this grassroots organization that provides rural women training and opportunities to become entrepreneurs who supply and deliver affordable energy solar panels to remote communities.
+Solar Sister in Tanzania: We support Solar Sister because they are leading the solar energy movement across rural regions of Tanzania and the world.
+They provide women opportunities for educational trainings and to become entrepreneurs who supply, deliver, and market affordable energy solar products to remote communities.

-Tourism can create lasting economic impacts that benefit small businesses and marginalized groups in developing countries.
-The growing shift away from mass tourism reinforces the need for travel agencies to be more inclusive of local populations and provide opportunities that allow for better integration and flourishing for all.
+Tourism can create lasting economic impacts that benefit small businesses and disadvantaged groups around the world.
+The growing shift away from mass tourism to community-based tourism reinforces the need for travel agencies to be more inclusive of local populations and provide opportunities that allow for better integration and flourishing for all.